-Unlike the fitting scripts used in the previous Sharc release, make_fit.py directly carries out the kinetic model fit in one program, without calling maxima or gnuplot.
+Unlike the fitting scripts used in the previous Sharc release, make\fit.py directly carries out the kinetic model fit in one program, without calling maxima or gnuplot.
 It is therefore much faster, and additionally allows fitting of models that are too complex to solve analytically with maxima.

 The main results of the script can be found under Final parameters, obtained after 17 iterations.
 The table presents the fitted values of all parameters.
-It can be seen that the $S_2 \rightarrow S_1$ time constant is 4.2 fs, and the time constant for $S_1 \rightarrow S_0$ is 16.5 fs.
+It can be seen that the $S_2 \to S_1$ time constant is 4.2 fs, and the time constant for $S_1 \to S_0$ is 16.5 fs.

-For visual inspection of the fit results, the script writes two new files, fit_results.txt and fit_results.gp.
+For visual inspection of the fit results, the script writes two new files, fit\results.txt and fit\results.gp.
 The former is a simple text file that contains three columns.
 The first column is the time axis of the global fit, i.e., the time axis of the data, but continued to accommodate all data sets to be fitted (in the present case, there are three data sets to be fitted as defined in the Population-to-species mapping).
 The second column is the data and the third column is the fitted kinetic model functions.
-This file can be conveniently plotted with Gnuplot:
+This file can be conveniently plotted with GNUPLOT: